SAP-samples/teched2022-DA261/exercises/hana_cockpit/ex1/README.md

     Click on **Close** to dismiss the pop up.

 4. Below the toolbar you see the cockpit's collapsible header, where you'll find the status of the database, the database user you're connecting as, the host name, and a search bar.
 From the header, you can also change the database user (via the Choose Authentication button), enable single sign-on (via the Enable JWT SSO button) and open the SQL Console.
-You also change or filter the cards that appear on this page and save that as a new view.
+You can also change or filter the cards that appear on this page and save that as a new view.

     ![Header](./images/1-04_Header.png)